codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 * Runner - responsible for getting tasks from the platform and executing them.
 One per account.
 Can handle multiple runtimes
 * Runtime - the components that are responsible on runtime for the workflow execution :
   * Volume provisioner - (pod’s name prefix dind-volume-provisioner-runner) - responsible for volume provisioning for dind pod
-  * lv-monitor - (pod’s name perfix dind-lv-monitor-runner) - daemonset - responsible for cleaning volumes
+  * lv-monitor - (pod’s name prefix dind-lv-monitor-runner) - daemonset - responsible for cleaning volumes

 To install the runner on a single cluster with both the runtime and the agent, execute the following: